December 8, 2014

 Funding for National Capacity Building Assistance for High Impact Prevention addresses gaps in each step of the HIV care continuum by providing training and technical assistance for staff of health departments, CBOs, and health care organizations.
 Estimated annual funding will be $22 million.

-In addition, to expand HIV prevention services for young gay and bisexual men of color, transgender youth of color, and their partners, CDC awarded $55 million to 34 CBOs with strong links to these populations.
+To expand HIV prevention services for young gay and bisexual men of color, transgender youth of color, and their partners, CDC awarded $55 million to 34 CBOs with strong links to these populations.
 This funding is being used to provide HIV testing to more than 90,000 young gay and bisexual men and transgender youth of color, with a goal of identifying more than 3,500 previously unrecognized HIV infections and linking those who have an HIV infection to care and prevention services.

 The MSM Testing Initiative will establish and evaluate an HIV testing and linkage-to-care program to identify gay and bisexual men with HIV who were previously unaware of their infection and link them to HIV medical care.